 But cooking steak on a griddle is definitely different than cooking it on a charcoal grill or even in a cast iron skillet.

-And if you don’t have a lot of experience cooking steaks on a griddle or flat top grill, then you may be nervous about messing up your perfectly marbled ribeye or getting the technique just right.
-Not to mention, it seems like every video that you watch or every article that you read gives conflicting information.
+And if you don’t have a lot of experience cooking steaks on a griddle or flat top grill, then you may be nervous about messing up your perfectly marbled ribeye or filet mignon, or getting the technique just right.
+Not to mention, it seems like every video that you watch or every article that you read about the best way to get juicy steak gives conflicting information.

 Which brings me to an important point about cooking steak in general…

 There are a hundred different ways to cook a steak, and really, there is no “right” or “wrong” way to do it.
 Instead, what makes the “best steak” is mostly about preference.
-Do you prefer more of a beefy taste or do you like more seasoning?
+Do you prefer more of a beefy taste or do you like a more seasoned steak?
 Do you like a darker steak crust?
-Do you prefer your steaks medium rare or medium?
-How do you like to finish your steaks?
+Do you prefer your cooked steak medium rare or medium?
+What are your favorite ways to finish your steaks?

 It’s all about preference.
 And maybe a few tips for cooking steaks on the Blackstone griddle that I consider to be “non-negotiable”.